1. Homekeyboard_arrow_right

 Curators: Hugo Palmarola, Eden Medina, Pedro Ignacio Alonso

-Curators’ Biography: Hugo Palmarola, Eden Medina, Pedro Ignacio Alonso, curators of the exhibition “How to Design a Revolution: The Chilean Road to Design” at CCLM (2023-2024) and DHub Barcelona (2025); they carried out the first reconstruction of the Cybersyn operations room; published the book How to Design a Revolution: The Chilean Road to Design (Lars Müller Publishers, 2024); and obtained the MIT International Science & Technology Initiatives fund (2021-2023).
+Hugo Palmarola, Eden Medina, and Pedro Ignacio Alonso, curators of the exhibition “How to Design a Revolution: The Chilean Road to Design” at CCLM (2023-2024), also published the book How to Design a Revolution: The Chilean Road to Design (Lars Müller Publishers, 2024); and obtained the MIT International Science & Technology Initiatives fund (2021-2023).

-Hugo Palmarola holds a PhD in Latin American Studies from UNAM, with research awarded by the Design History Society.
+Hugo Palmarola holds a PhD in Latin American Studies from UNAM, with research that received an award from the Design History Society.
 He won the Silver Lion at the Venice Architecture Biennale for the Chile Pavilion, together with Pedro Alonso (2014).
 He is a Professor of Design at UC and editor of the Latin American Design collection, with Renata Leitao, at Bloomsbury Publishing.

 Eden Medina is a PhD from MIT and director of the MIT Program in Science, Technology, and Society.
 She is the author of Cybernetic Revolutionaries (MIT Press, 2011), a book that won the Edelstein and Computer History Museum prizes.